Imelda Schweighart: Early life and career

-She was part of variety show Willing Willie as one of the co-hosts of Willie Revillame at 15 years old from 2010 to 2011 and was also part of the lead cast of youth-oriented drama series Bagets: Just Got Lucky, both aired on TV5.
+Under her screen name Imee Hart, she appeared in the variety show Willing Willie, and as one of the co-hosts of Willie Revillame at 15 years old from 2010 to 2011 and was also a cast member of the youth-oriented drama series Bagets: Just Got Lucky, both aired on TV5.
 She was also a swimmer during her school years.

 Pageantry

 Binibining Pilipinas 2013

-Schweighart first competed in Binibining Pilipinas 2013 and placed as one of the Top 15 finalists in the competition.
-In addition to her placement, she won the Binibining Pilipinas–PAGCOR special award.
+Schweighart first competed in Binibining Pilipinas 2013 and reached the top 15 in the competition.
+She also won the Binibining Pilipinas – PAGCOR special award.